patrickfav/dice/README.md

  [Launch4J](http://launch4j.sourceforge.net/) is used to wrap the `.jar` into an Windows executable.
 It should automatically download the needed JRE if required.

-## Tl;dr: How should I use it?
+## Tl;dr How should I use it?

 Depends.
-Either you want manually create tokens or nounces, then I'll recommend base32 or base36 if it needs to be url safe and base64 if not.
+Either you want manually create tokens or nonces, then I'll recommend base32 or base36 if it needs to be url safe and base64 if not.
 16 byte usually suffice for globally unique, very hard to guess randoms.

     java -jar dice.jar 16 -e "base36"